-Please note that this article contains general information only, and you should consult with your attorney before making decisions on hiring or other business matters.
+Please note that this article contains general information only, and you should consult with a legal professional for specific questions on workplace policies.

 Free Employee Handbook Sample